 Vector Artwork allows you to increase or decrease the size of the graphic without compromising the integrity of the original image.vIf you try to scale or enlarge the size of a non-vector format like a JPEG, PNG, GIF, then the image will become pixelated and have jagged edges when printed.
 Vector Artwork gives your logo the opportunity to be displayed at its best quality.

 Images intended for print must have a resolution of 300 DPI.
 For instance, images used for web only are 72 DPI.
 Units of measurement such as dots per inch (DPI) refer to the number of pixels in one inch of the image.
 Resizing a low DPI image pulled from the web to fit the dimensions of your print project will not turn out as you want.
 The low resolution image will become pixilated when printed.

 Should I Use RGB Or CMYK?

-For all print material you should always start and finish your designs in CMYK color mode.
+For all artwork that is going to be used to print on any of our products, you should always start and finish your designs in CMYK color mode.